 - Rush'd is a reality contest on the Greek website where the winner gets a walk-on role.
 The first winner appeared as a judge in the ZBZ "Mr. Purr-fect" competition.

-- FOX held a Hank Hill look alike contest on their network at one point.
-The winner appeared on a MA Dtv sketch.
-Said show also held a few contests that allowed fans walk on bits as well.
+- FOX held a Hank Hill look alike contest on their network at one point where the winner gets to cameo on an episode of MADtv.

 - Spoofed in an episode of Yes, Dear where the actors talk about how they could not find a place to fit him in, so they just had the winner standing there in the last scene, then asked him to move over into HD.